aws-solutions-library-samples/aws-insurancelake-etl/README.md

 The figure below represents the ETL resources we provision for the data lake.

+![InsuranceLake ETL Architecture](https://raw.githubusercontent.com/aws-solutions-library-samples/aws-insurancelake-etl/main/docs/Aws-cdk-insurancelake-etl.png)

 1. A file server uploads files to the Collect bucket of InsuranceLake; file server is a data producer or source for the data lake.
-2. S3 triggers an ObjectCreated event notification to Lambda function.
+1. S3 triggers an ObjectCreated event notification to Lambda function.
-3. The Lambda function inserts job information in a DynamoDB table.
+1. The Lambda function inserts job information in an DynamoDB table.
-4. The Lambda function starts an execution of Step Functions State machine.
+1. The Lambda function starts an execution of Step Functions State machine.
-5. This step runs the first AWS Glue job: initiates data processing from Collect to Cleanse.
+1. This step runs the first AWS Glue job: initiates data processing from Collect to Cleanse.
-6. An AWS Glue job will process the data from Collect to Cleanse; source data is assumed to be in CSV format and will be converted to Parquet format.
+1. An AWS Glue job will process the data from Collect to Cleanse; source data is assumed to be in CSV format and will be converted to Parquet format.
-7. DynamoDB stores original values from PII tokenization, and provides lookup data to the AWS Glue job.
+1. DynamoDB stores original values from PII tokenization, and provides lookup data to the AWS Glue job.
-8. After creating Apache Parquet data, the job updates the AWS Glue Data Catalog table.
+1. After creating Apache Parquet data, the job updates the AWS Glue Data Catalog table.
-9. In this step the second AWS Glue job initiates data processing from Cleanse to Consume.
+1. In this step the second AWS Glue job initiates data processing from Cleanse to Consume.
-10. The AWS Glue Cleanse to Consume job fetches data transformation rules from AWS Glue etl-scripts bucket, and runs transformations.
+1. The AWS Glue Cleanse to Consume job fetches data transformation rules from AWS Glue etl-scripts bucket, and runs transformations.
-11. The AWS Glue job stores prepared data in Apache Parquet format in the Consume bucket.
+1. The AWS Glue job stores prepared data in Apache Parquet format in the Consume bucket.
-12. The AWS Glue job updates the AWS Glue Data Catalog table.
+1. The AWS Glue job updates the AWS Glue Data Catalog table.
-13. The AWS Glue job updates the DynamoDB table with job status.
+1. The AWS Glue job updates the DynamoDB table with job status.
-14. Step Functions sends an SNS notification.
+1. Step Functions sends an SNS notification.
-15. Data engineers or analysts analyze data using Athena.
+1. Data engineers or analysts analyze data using Athena.

-![InsuranceLake ETL Architecture](https://raw.githubusercontent.com/aws-solutions-library-samples/aws-insurancelake-etl/main/docs/Aws-cdk-insurancelake-etl.png)

 ---